evalisharu/EvalAI/docs/source/contribution.rst

 Instructions to submit code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Before you submit code, please talk to us via the issue tracker so we
+Before you submit code, please talk to us via the issue tracker so that we will
 know you are working on it.

 Our central development branch is `development`.
 Coding is done on feature
-branches based off of development and merged into it once stable and
+branches based off of development and is merged into it ,once stabled and
 reviewed.
-To submit code, follow these steps:
+To submit the code, follow these steps:

 1. Create a new branch off of development.
 Select a descriptive branch
    name.
-We highly encourage you to use `autopep8` to follow the PEP8 styling.
-Run the following command before creating the pull request:
+We highly encourage you to use `autopep8` to follow the PEP8 styling.Please run the following command before creating the pull request:

    ::